squid-cache/squid-cache.github.io/old/ConfigExamples/Authenticate/Groups.md

 # Configure Squid for Group-Based access controls

-**Warning**: Any example presented here is provided "as-is" with no support or guarantee of suitability.
+Warning: Any example presented here is provided "as-is" with no support or guarantee of suitability.
 If you have any further questions about these examples please email the squid-users mailing list.

 ## Outline